Brad-Hammond/Hammond-Hustle/README.md

 - Offer a visually appealing and user-friendly interface that makes navigation seamless and booking sessions straightforward.

-- Ensure the app is scalable, with the capability to accommodate a growing number of users, trainers, and bookings over time.
+- Ensure the app's scalability, allowing it to accommodate a growing number of users, trainers, and bookings over time.

 - Offer robust security features to protect user data, ensuring compliance with privacy regulations and providing a safe user experience.